etases/EduBlock.Report/Requirement.md

 * **Description:** Admin can change password of other account.
 * **Actors:** Admin
 * **Preconditions:** Admin is logged in.
-* **Postconditions:** System change password of target account.
+* **Post Conditions:** System change password of target account.
 * **Flow of Events:**
   * Admin go to EduBlock.
   * Admin login with username and password.
   * Admin click on “Account”.
-  * System show list of all account.
+  * System shows list of all account.
   * Admin click on "Change Password" (lock icon) on actions column.
   * Admin input new password.
   * Admin click "Submit".
-  * System change password of target account and show success message.
+  * System changes password of target account and show success message.
 * **Alternate Flow:**
-  * System displays notification if passowrd is invalid.
+  * System displays notification if password is invalid.
 * **Exception:**
-  * System displays notification if passowrd is invalid.
+  * System displays notification if password is invalid.

 ##### UC-8 Admin get grade report and get classification report in a year